kweemstra/refl_coefs/README.md

 ## Notebooks

 * **Refl_Trans_coef.ipynb**:
 Most important notebook.
 Computation of reflection and transmission coefficients for an interface between a porous sandstone filled with gas and that same sandstone filled with water.
 The velocities and densities of these two different "solids" are computed by means of _Gassmann's equation_ for fluid substitution.
 Should run out of the box.
-The theory and system of equations are described in more detail in https://www.kweemstra.com/.
+The theory and system of equations are described in more detail in , which can be found on https://www.kweemstra.com/.

 * **Refl_Trans_coef_students.ipynb**:
 Trimmed down version of 'Refl_Trans_coef.ipynb'.
 The students are expected to write the missing pieces of code.
 This notebook can be run as a [Jupyter notebook on Microsoft Azure](https://notebooks.azure.com/kweemstra/projects "Notebook on Azure")